Random-Machine/Autosplitters/README.md

 The reset function works by using the ```lineid``` of one of Aiden's lines before the starting ```lineid```.

+*You can turn on the load Remover by setting comparison to game time.
+The timer pauses during the loading screens with the progress bars only.
+Currently, times for this game do not have loads removed, so you do not need to use this.*

 ## Supported Versions
 * v1.04.497
 * v1.06.329 - Steam Latest Update